Florida Pool Safety Law

 Why Florida Has Strict Pool Barrier Laws

-Every fence saves a life.
-At Lifeguard, that’s what drives us.
+Every fence can create one more layer of protection.
+At Lifeguard, that is what drives us.

 Florida Pool Safety Requirements (Quick Guide)